Michal Kašpárek

 woonerf

-A woonerf (Dutch pronunciation: [ˈʋoːnɛr(ə)f]) is a living street, as originally implemented in the Netherlands and in Flanders (Belgium).
+A woonerf (Dutch pronunciation: [ˈʋoːnɛr(ə)f]) is a living street, as originally implemented in the Netherlands and subsequently in Flanders (Belgium).
 Techniques include shared space, traffic calming, and low speed limits. (en.wikipedia.org)

 Zeigarnik effect